crdcj/FinLogic/README.md

 ---

-**Finatic** offers a Pythonic/Pandas way to analyze financial data of listed companies in Brazil from information made publicly avaible by local securities market authority (CVM).
+**FinLogic** offers a Pythonic/Pandas way to analyze financial data of listed companies in Brazil from information made publicly avaible by local securities market authority (CVM).